talelburg/Equilibrium/README.md

 ## Usage

-The `equilibrium` packages provides the following functionality:
+We provide the following functionality:

 - ### The Client
     The client serves as the entrypoint for data into our system.
 It allows us to stream a mind sample